A long walk along an even longer beach. I get bored even though I’m in the most spectacular landscape, then end up feeling guilty about it!

 The sun is still beating down, luckily from behind so it’s not in my eyes, but that does mean that nearly every photograph has my own shadow in it, unfortunately.

-When you’re walking along a beach this big, it’s so easy to get trapped in a cul-de-sac surrounded by water, This happens to me several times, and each time I have to choose between double backing and leaping over the streams.
+When you’re walking along a beach this big, it’s easy to get trapped in a cul-de-sac, surrounded by water.
+This happens to me several times, and each time I have to choose between double backing and leaping over the streams.
 Luckily none of them are too wide, and I only get a bit wet.Some of the streams have what look like large pebbles on their banks, but when you stand on them they turn out to be made of clay, sinking you into the water.Ah!
 Here’s something to break up the monotony, a metal fence going down the beach – no idea what that must be for – and a guy flying a kite.
-There’s very little wind but this four-string kite seems to doing quite well, until it suddenly falls from the sky and I have to duck under the strings to avoid getting tangled up in it!
+There’s very little wind but this four-string kite seems to doing quite well, until it suddenly falls from the sky and I have to duck under the strings to avoid getting tangled up in it.
 I’ve never seen a kite with four strings before.
-It’s pretty cool, I have to say!
+It’s pretty cool.

 Spread across the grass are thousand of empty conch shells.
 I can only guess that they got washed up here by a high tide, more easily than the much more common razor shells further down the beach.
 It’s strange to see shells on the grass like this.The problem of plastic pollution in the sea is getting critical and is gradually getting more and more public attention.
 Dotted around the grasslands here are big piles of plastic rubbish that has been washed up.
 I come across a huge pile of orange baler twine, and wonder just how that got there like that.
 Was it dumped, or washed up?I’m starting to get a bit concerned whether I’ll be able to get much further without getting my feet wet, when I come across a defined path in the grass, and follow it inland.
 Someone has kindly created little wooden bridges to get across some small streams.

-However, they lead me right into the middle of a deep marsh, with bull rushes and everything, and I sink down up to my ankles trying to pick a dry path across it!
-Oh well, I’ve only got a couple of miles to go so it shouldn’t be a problem.
+However, they lead me right into the middle of a deep marsh, surrounded by tall bull rushes, and I sink down up to my ankles trying to pick a dry path across it.
+Oh well, I’ve only got a couple of miles to go.

 I finally reach Southport pier, and the smell of freshly cooked doughnuts fills the air.
-I don’t really like them that much, but they do smell fantastic today!
-I climb up the steps and start the quite long walk to the end of the pier.
-I’m pretty knackered now and this pier seems to go on forever!
-I’ve got to go and find my car afterwards too, which is probably another mile or so away.
-I pull myself together – why am I so down after such a wonderful walk, I’ve had a fantastic day!
+I don’t really like them that much, but they do smell fantastic today.
+I climb up the steps and start the quite long walk to the end of the pier, which seems to go on forever.
+It becomes the first entry in my collection of piers.

 I think there are about 40 piers still open around the coast, and this is my first one.
-I’ll make sure I visit the end of each one, and tick them off as I go!
+I intend to walk to the end of each one.

 This walk was completed on Jan 19th 2020.
 It was about 9.9 miles long.
-Here’s the map of it.
+Here’s the real-time recorded map of my actual route, which you can pan and zoom around…